 10/20/25*: Troop 66 in Bartlett IL with the Schaumburg Amateur Radio Club (SARC)

-* Timing/frequency plans for upcoming Scouts-on-the-Air events will be posted here once finalized (typically 1 week before the event)
+* Timing/frequency plans for upcoming Scouts-on-the-Air events will be posted here once finalized (typically 1 week before the event).
+During each event, any frequency changes will be noted here.

 Want to Host a Scouts on the Air Event?